awaybreaktoday/mcp-filesystem-cross-platform/README.md

 ---

-**Answer to your question**: Yes!
-This cross-platform version will work excellently on Linux environments, with full support for Linux-specific paths, permissions, and shell commands.
+This cross-platform version provides excellent Linux support with full compatibility for Linux-specific paths, permissions, and shell commands.
 The original macOS version would have failed on Linux due to hardcoded `/Users/` paths and macOS-specific assumptions.